johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 * **Initial ChatGPT Suggestion:** The developer initially received a regex for ULID from ChatGPT: ```^[0-9A-HJKMNP-TV-Z]{26}$``` [ChatGPT link](https://chatgpt.com/share/e9555822-4ffb-4845-8e40-0bc6cbbc658d).
 This regex is technically correct in terms of the ULID format, as it matches a 26-character string using base32 encoding.
 * **Reviewer's Suggestion:** The reviewer (`@lindyhopchris`) in the pull request (PR) pointed out that to maintain consistency, they should follow the regex used by Laravel's `whereUlid()` method for route constraints.
 This suggestion ensures uniformity across the codebase, aligning with how ULIDs are handled in the Laravel framework.

-The Laravel framework’s regex for ULIDs (in the link provided by the reviewer) is: [links](https://github.com/laravel/framework/blob/53b02b3c1d926c095cccca06883a35a5c6729773/src/Illuminate/Routing/CreatesRegularExpressionRouteConstraints.php#L48) are below:
+The Laravel framework’s regex for ULIDs (in the [link](https://github.com/laravel/framework/blob/53b02b3c1d926c095cccca06883a35a5c6729773/src/Illuminate/Routing/CreatesRegularExpressionRouteConstraints.php#L48) provided by the reviewer) is:
 ```regex
 [0-7][0-9a-hjkmnp-tv-zA-HJKMNP-TV-Z]{25}
 ```